 They use their page as an ad platform to boost the visibility of local restaurants, hopefully driving foot traffic to these locations.

 5. Twitter Ads

-Poncho No. 8, a restaurant in London, promoted their grand opening through Twitter ads, inviting people to follow them and visit the restaurant day of for “freebies and amazing food.”
+Poncho No. 8, in London, promoted its grand opening through Twitter ads, inviting people to follow them and visit the restaurant on the day of for “freebies and amazing food.”
 Twitter ads are a great way to get exposure in your local area.

 Read this next

 Your customers are on social media.
 Here's how restaurants are using social to bring in new customers and engage their current ones.